-The responsible unit will prepare a brief annual action plan (see template in annex VII) for how they plan to interact with the organisation during the coming year.
-The action plan should be prepared in consultation with other MFA units (most notably the contact group if established) which have relations or interaction with the organisation.
-The action plan should specify the

-Danish priorities vis-à-vis the expected items on the agenda of the organisation's governing bodies during the coming year.
+The responsible unit will prepare a brief Annual Action Plan (see template in Annex VI) for how they plan to interact with the organisation during the coming year.
+The action plan should be prepared in consultation with other relevant MFA units (most notably the Contact Group if established) which have relations or interaction with the organisation.
+The action plan should specify the Danish priorities vis-à-vis the expected items on the agenda of the organisation's governing bodies during the coming year.
 The concrete synergies with other Danish programmes, instruments and actors to be pursued during the coming year should further be specified.
 The annual action plan is considered an internal document and is not shared with the organisation.

-The action plan should be discussed as part of the responsible unit's annual SKS (Corporate Strategic Governance) dialogue with MFA senior management or at a separate meeting, as appropriate.
+The action plan should be discussed as part of the responsible unit's general dialogue with the MFA senior management or as appropriate.
 Up-coming key issues not foreseen in the annual action plan will be brought to the attention of Senior Management (and discussed in the contact group as appropriate) by the responsible unit during the year.